syed-faruque/Meme-Media/README.md

 - server.js contains the serverside code

 SQL
--the serverside code contains a SQL database connection for creating and querying tables inside a pre-established database
+- the serverside code contains a SQL database connection for creating and querying tables inside a pre-established database